moviet/tuisql/README.md

   ```php
   $connect = Tui::sqlite('folder/folder/folder','mysqlite.db');
   ```
-  Path location is your mind on your own directory by using _simply format_ like above
+  Path location is your mind on your own directory by using _simply format_ on above

 ### Simple CRUD (Create, Read, Update, Delete)

-* To insert a database you can use **Add** like just below
+* To insert a database you can use **Add** just like below
   ```php
   require __DIR__ . '/vendor/autoload.php';